The Ultimate Guide to Designing an ADA Compliant Bathroom

 1. Accessible bathrooms make homes comfortable for a wider range of people.

 Some of your clients will be looking for an accessible home because someone in their family has a disability already.
-Others may want a home they can live in as they age.
+Others may want to future-proof a home they can live in comfortably as they age.

 Not every home you design needs an ADA bathroom.
 But incorporating some accessibility features will make every bathroom more comfortable for as many residents as possible.

 For example, many households include elderly family members.
-If Grandma doesn’t need help going to the toilet, everyone in the household benefits.
+If Grandma doesn’t need help going to the toilet, everyone in the household benefits from her continued independence.

 Accessible bathrooms mean people with disabilities can maintain their independence as well as their dignity.
 And with many more attractive ADA bathroom furnishings available than in the past, accessible homes don’t have to look institutional.